 - Rehab facilities will have resources to further your recovery, such as medication and support groups.

-- Through a treatment center, you’ll have your recovery process laid out – giving you a clear idea of the steps you need to take to overcome addiction.
+- Through a treatment center, you’ll have your recovery process laid out.
+This gives you a clear idea of the steps you need to take to overcome addiction.

 Final Word